Filing Paper Returns

 - The form names and numbers you need.
-If you would like all of the income tax forms and the instructions, you should request an "Individual Income Tax Packet."
+If you would like all of the income tax forms and the instructions, request an "Individual Income Tax Packet."

 Completing Paper Forms

-Paper returns are read by a scanner, so please follow these guidelines to ensure accurate and timely processing of your returns:
+Paper returns are read by a scanner, so please follow these guidelines to ensure accurate processing:

 - Enter only whole dollar amounts on all forms – no cents.

 - If a line or box does not apply to you, leave it blank.
-Do not enter a zero or line on the line.
+Do not enter zeros.

 - Do not use dollar signs, commas or parentheses.